night0721/Lilase/README.md

      - Fix the weird lag when doing random motion when sniping
      - Changed names in config so it is more readable and understanable
      - Added days in GUI
+- v1.0.25 - Fix in crash in flipper, some code optimisation, having a better config
+- v1.0.26 - Image render on GUI of crabby

 # To Do Features:
 - Console client??